HOME

 Surrey Advertiser 28th July 2006; www.burphamcourtfarmpark.co.uk 28th July 2006

-Bob Dearnley was declared bankrupt in 2006 after losing the court battle and having been ordered to pay the National Trust £100,000.
-Guildford Borough Council has negotiated (December 2007) a deal with the bankruptcy trustee to pay a £65,000 downpayment followed by an additional £135,000 if Dearnley will vacate the farm by 28th september 2008.
+Bob Dearnley was declared bankrupt in 2006 with debts of £400,000 after losing the court battle and having been ordered to pay the National Trust £100,000.
+Guildford Borough Council has negotiated (December 2007) a deal with the bankruptcy trustee to pay a £65,000 downpayment followed by an additional £135,000 if Dearnley will vacate the farm by 28th September 2008.
 The farmer has made it clear that he does not intend to vacate the land.

 "That’s what they’re saying but we won’t be going anywhere.
 We’re still fighting tooth and nail," Mr Dearnley said.
 "My wife has not been made bankrupt and she’s a tenant here.
 We’re not going."